CLAS Office of Communications

 The short answer is: thank them!
-For the long answer, including how to thank them, when to thank them, and in what way to thank them, see the CLAS Alumni and Donor Engagement Guide, or contact the CLAS Communications and Stewardship Manager.
+For the long answer, including how to thank them, when to thank them, and in what way to thank them, please contact the CLAS Communications and Stewardship Manager.

 For privacy purposes, departments should NOT keep the donation reports in electronic or printed form after the reports have been reviewed and used to thank donors.
 The UConn Foundation maintains a comprehensive database that includes this information.
 For help accessing this information, contact the CLAS Communications and Stewardship Manager, who can provide it to you at your request.

 The CLAS Office of Communications can help departments liaise with the UConn Foundation to e-mail their alumni when appropriate.
-For more information, see the CLAS Alumni and Donor Engagement Guide.
+For more information, please contact the CLAS Communications and Stewardship Manager.

 For privacy purposes, departments should NOT keep contact lists of alumni and donors.
 The UConn Foundation maintains a comprehensive database of alumni contact information, and can provide you with an up-to-date list at your request.